-3.2 Savings based on 'Accredited Discounted Lifetime Energy Savings' In order to compare the cost of saving energy with the cost of energy supply, savings should be multiplied by the discount factor to give 'discounted lifetime energy savings'.
+3.2 Savings based on 'Accredited Discounted Lifetime Energy Savings' (i.e. agreed and verified by the Programme Administrator)

+In order to compare the cost of saving energy with the cost of energy supply, savings should be multiplied by the discount factor to give 'discounted lifetime energy savings'.
 A discount factor, as per the standard in the Treasury Green Book, of 3.5% is used.